Arthur Vitelli: Career

 Vitelli began his career with the reserves of Dijon in 2017.
 He transferred to the reserves of Guingamp in the summer 2021.
 He made his professional debut with the senior Guingamp side in a 3–0 Ligue 2 loss to Amiens on 22 January 2022.
 On 10 June 2022, he signed a professional contract with Guingamp.

-On 5 January 2023, he was sent on loan to Polish I liga side Podbeskidzie Bielsko-Biała until the end of the season, with an option to buy.
+On 5 January 2023, Vitelli was sent on loan to Polish I liga side Podbeskidzie Bielsko-Biała until the end of the season, with an option to buy.
+On 30 August 2023, he signed for Championnat National club Sochaux.